CSC207-2023Y-UofT/01-intro-to-java-gracelliu/README.md

 ### Readings
 You will want to read through **[Chapter 1: Introduction to Java](https://github.com/CSC207-UofT/207-course-notes/blob/master/01-introduction-to-java.md)**.

-For each of the tasks in `Basics.java`, we have included a brief summary of the relevant reading to help you.
+For each of the tasks in `main.Basics.java`, we have included a brief summary of the relevant reading to help you.

 ### Doing this exercise in IntelliJ